python-can-define-radio/python-course/classroom_activities/ex_2c_variables.md

 $d = 6

 ## Using variables:
-## These statements reference/use the vaiables defined in the "Valid variable names" section, above.
+## These statements reference/use the variables defined in the "Valid variable names" section, above.
 print(mynumber)
 print("The recorded temperature is", temp_in_f, "deg.
 F") print(f"The following message was received '{my2ndthing}'.")